 At the constrained efficient allocations, how these policy instruments should tackle the externalities we have described depends on the kind of shock and the obstacles to the simultaneous mitigation of different externalities.
 We highlight a few key results which emerge from our integrated framework.
 While pricing in the dominant currency reduces the benefits of exchange rate flexibility and generally features under- or over-exporting, flexible exchange rates are optimal in the absence of other frictions.
 In the case of deep FX markets without borrowing constraints, policies such as capital controls do not improve efficiency beyond the terms of trade externality, since they do not address the stickiness of export prices in the dominant currency.
 Indeed, under most shocks, the DCP economy is characterized by more volatile exchange rates than the PCP economy: under DCP, achieving the same benefits from exchange rate flexibility as PCP requires larger exchange rate movements.
-In other words, when there is no welfare cost associated with exchange rate movements, exchange rates should be more volatile under DCP than PCP so as to stabilize price pressures.
+In other words, when there is little welfare cost associated with exchange rate movements, exchange rates should be more volatile under DCP than PCP so as to stabilize price pressures.

-When the pecuniary aggregate demand externality is present, optimal prudential capital controls are larger under DCP than PCP.
+When the pecuniary aggregate demand externality is present, optimal prudential capital controls may be larger under DCP than PCP.
 When future shocks can lead to a binding constraint, the resulting pecuniary externality alters the tradeoffs for monetary policy during the period of the binding constraint: the planner sets the exchange rate to balance price pressures and binding borrowing constraints.
 The consideration of relaxing the borrowing constraint leads to a more appreciated exchange rate relative to the case without such considerations.
-Such relative appreciation is larger under DCP than PCP.
-This is because the exchange rate is optimally used more to relax the borrowing constraint ex post rather than to stabilize demand under DCP, since the benefit of exchange rate flexibility for demand stabilization is smaller.
-It then follows that prudential capital controls are larger under DCP because they are needed to shift demand over time from normal times to the period of distress, by curbing demand before the shock and stimulating it afterwards.
+Such relative appreciation may be larger under DCP than PCP after some shocks, since the benefit of exchange rate flexibility for demand stabilization is smaller.
+It then follows that prudential capital controls may be larger under DCP because they are needed to shift demand over time from normal times to the period of distress, by curbing demand before the shock and stimulating it afterwards.4

 Under shallow FX markets, capital controls and FX intervention improve monetary autonomy after foreign appetite shocks, i.e., shocks to the foreigners' willingness to hold domestic currency debt.
 After adverse foreign appetite shocks, the country needs to offer higher external premia to foreigners.
 When the only available tool is monetary policy, this shock leads to a depreciation on impact to reduce imports and generate an expected appreciation.
 However, monetary policy alone cannot balance domestic price pressures and also target premia.
 Instead, households excessively deleverage their debt.
 If FX intervention is also used, FX sales cushion the shock, allowing the policy rate and domestic macro outcomes to move less by partly addressing the financial terms of trade externality.
 This externality also generates a rationale for capital controls, which pushes capital controls up when UIP premia are inefficiently high and pushes capital controls down when UIP premia are inefficiently low.
-Capital controls are then appropriate to increase monetary autonomy, in the sense that they address unresolved financial terms of trade externalities while allowing the policy rate to better focus on domestic sources of price pressures.
-Finally, if FX intervention and capital controls (or macroprudential policies) are used together, monetary policy rate is more delinked from the shock than when the policies are used individually, enhancing monetary autonomy further.
+Capital controls are then appropriate to increase monetary autonomy, in the sense that they address unresolved financial terms of trade externalities while allowing the policy rate to better focus on domestic sources of price pressures.5 Finally, if FX intervention and capital controls (or macroprudential policies) are used together, monetary policy rate is more delinked from the shock than when the policies are used individually, enhancing monetary autonomy further.